 Nthaani Primary is a school located in Makueni County in the southern region of Kenya.
-Currently hosting 480 students and 20 dedicated teachers, this school has poor attendance and a high disease rate from the unsanitary water they now use.
-The implementation of Well Aware's rainwater and storage catchment system will enable this community to thrive.
-As well, implementing a gutter system will assist in collecting the area's scarce water...more

-Kiliku Primary school is located in a small village in Makueni, Kenya that is at risk of shutting down due to lack of clean water.
-They currently rely on unsafe water from a river around 2.5 kilometers away.
-Many of the children are unable to attend because they are sick, often related to the unclean water.
-The community is struggling with a number of diseases including cholera, typhoid, malaria and amoeba.

-Current version | Nthaani Primary is a school located in Makueni County in the southern region of Kenya.
-Currently hosting 480 students and 20 dedicated teachers, this school has poor attendance and a high disease rate from the unsanitary water they now use.
+Currently hosting 480 students and 14 dedicated staff members, this school has poor attendance and a high disease rate from the unsanitary water they now use.
 The implementation of Well Aware's rainwater and storage catchment system will enable this community to thrive.
 As well, implementing a gutter system will assist in collecting the area's scarce water...more

 Kiliku Primary school is located in a small village in Makueni, Kenya that is at risk of shutting down due to lack of clean water.
 They currently rely on unsafe water from a river around 2.5 kilometers away.
 Many of the children are unable to attend because they are sick, often related to the unclean water.
 The community is struggling with a number of diseases including cholera, typhoid, malaria and amoeba.